 - MLK Outstanding Community Leadership Award, Senator Lois Wolk & Assemblymember Mariko Yamada

 As a parent and a son of teachers, I understand the importance of a quality education and strong neighborhood schools.

 As the former chair of Los Rios Community College's bond oversight committee, I understand the importance of fiscal stewardship.
-If elected, I will cut unnecessary spending, make sound business decisions, value our employees, and put students first.
+We have cut unnecessary spending, made sound business decisions, valued our employees, and put students first.

 Education is my passion.
-I've run a youth leadership program for over a decade, helping students enter top universities.
+I've run a youth leadership program for close to two decades, helping students enter top universities.
 I organize an annual Education and Career Day that teaches students how to pay for college and find a job.

 I’m honored to have the support of key educators and community leaders from our region.
-With your support we can work together to build a brighter future for our children and grandchildren.
+With your support, we can continue to work together to build a brighter future for our children and grandchildren.